openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ##### Insufficient router permission

-As part of the route admission webhook, if the router does not have permission to read the secret referenced under `.spec.tls.certificateRef`, the route is rejected with an `FieldValueForbidden` error and reason as `insufficient permission to read resource`.
+As part of the API server validation, if the router does not have permission to read the secret referenced under `.spec.tls.certificateRef`, the route is rejected with an `FieldValueForbidden` error and reason as `insufficient permission to read resource`.